tohmae/pytorch-lightning/docs/source/common/progress_bar.rst

 TQDMProgressBar
 ---------------

-It uses the `tqdm <https://github.com/tqdm/tqdm>`_ library internally and is the default progress bar used by Lightning.
+The :class:`~pytorch_lightning.callbacks.TQDMProgressBar` uses the `tqdm <https://github.com/tqdm/tqdm>`_ library internally and is the default progress bar used by Lightning.
 It prints to ``stdout`` and shows up to four different bars:

 - **sanity check progress:** the progress during the sanity check run